dl1bz/deskhpsdr/README.md

 ## The concept behind - what it's make for and what it isn't for

-It's a hamradio application for SDR devices using the HPSDR protocol 1 (aka "old protocol") or 2 (aka "new protocol") and based at previous codeparts of [piHPSDR](https://github.com/dl1ycf/pihpsdr) since it was forked from piHPSDR in October 2024.
-But anywhere, it's no more piHPSDR yet and has no backward dependencies to piHPSDR.
-My goal was to make an more optimzed version running with Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600 and SoCs like the Raspberry Pi or similar devices are not within the scope of this application.
-In the case mini-display you need to fallback to piHPSDR, deskHPSDR don't support this anymore.
+It's a hamradio application for SDR devices using the OpenHPSDR protocol 1 (P1 aka "old protocol") or 2 (P2 aka "new protocol") and based at previous codeparts of [piHPSDR](https://github.com/dl1ycf/pihpsdr) since it was forked from piHPSDR in October 2024 without any backward dependencies to piHPSDR.
+My goal was to make an more optimzed version running with focus on Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600.
+SoC like the Raspberry Pi or similar devices are not within the scope in development of this application.
+In the case mini-display < 1280x600 resolution you need change to piHPSDR, deskHPSDR don't support this.

 **deskHPSDR is a dedicated SDR transceiver frontend application using OpenHPSDR protocols 1 or 2 for everyday use in amateur radio.
 Some limited SoapySDR support is current available, but Soapy support is official discontinued now.**

 The focus is clear fonie/SSB & digimodes, less CW. deskHPSDR has more added options integraded from the WDSP library like pihpsdr, especially tools for the audio chain, and they are all user-acessible and user-adjustable (pihpsdr has many things only "hardcoded" without user-access). deskHPSDR support **max. two RX**, although some SDR hardware supports more, like the Hermes Lite 2 with up to four RX slices.
 SoapySDR API is supported, but is not actively developed further.

-deskHPSDR not made as a "measurement tool" or for other, very special purposes where SDR devices are used.
+deskHPSDR is not made as a "measurement tool" or for other, very special purposes where SDR devices are used.
 There are other, more specialized apps for such cases - use these for your special purposes.
-It's a - not more, not less - SDR transceiver GUI frontend for use in hamradio which will be actively and continuously developed.
-All things outside the hamradio universe will be not supported generally.
-The support for commercial SDR products is very limited, because they are mostly not Open Source hardware like the Hermes Lite 2.
-I do not see myself as obligated to support such SDRs or manufacturers while they make money from their hardware. deskHPSDR is and remains open source. deskHPSDR is a non-commercial hobby software project, which can be used completely free without any kind of payments.
+It's - not more, not less - a SDR transceiver GUI frontend for use in hamradio which will be actively and continuously developed.
+All things outside the hamradio universe are generally not supported by this app.
+The support for commercial SDR products is limited, because they are mostly not Open Source hardware like the Hermes Lite 2. deskHPSDR is Open Source and a full non-commercial hobby software project by DL1BZ, which can be used completely free without any kind of payments, but respect all copyrights.

 **deskHPSDR need a screen size 1280x600 at minimum or higher** for best GUI experiences, that's one of the difference against piHPSDR. deskHPSDR hasn't a special Client-Server-Mode like pihpsdr (make no sense, we HAVE network-connected SDR devices yet).